wednesday-solutions/automated-dora-metrics/readme.md

 ---

-- This repository demonstrates the power of automation in generating metrics for your software releases.
+- This repository demonstrates the power of automation in generating DORA and delivery metrics for your software releases.
 By utilizing the provided scripts and tools
 - You can streamline the process of calculating and recording metrics for your projects.
 - Once the metrics are generated, you can seamlessly push them to 📣 [Compass](https://www.atlassian.com/software/compass) to keep track 📝 of your custom metrics effortlessly by following our instructions.
 - We have hosted a docker image [here](https://hub.docker.com/repository/docker/abhimishraa/dorametrics/general)